MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

 # Launch code on your machine
 For production
 1) Make sure [Docker](https://www.docker.com/) is installed and running on the machine.
 No other installation is needed.
-2) Make a `web.env`file (not included in the code) using the same format as `web.env.dev` file (include here) as template and in the same folder location, but with your own production keys:
+2) Make a `web.env`file (not included in the code) using the same format as `web.env.dev` file (include here) as template and in the same folder location.
+Change the keys to your own production keys:
 - Add your host ip/domain name to `DJANGO_ALLOWED_HOSTS`.
 - Add your Google Captcha key (make sure that the key is linked to your domain) .
 - You should generate a new strong `secret key`; this will be used for RSA.